 I. Winter – and cash – is coming

-It has become a yearly ritual : when the holiday season is approaching, rail operators rush to make their schedule ready for the single day where they usually make the highest revenue in the entire year.
+It has become a yearly ritual : when the holiday season is fast-approaching, rail operators rush to make their schedule ready for the single day where they usually make the highest revenue in the entire year.
 That day is the sales opening for the winter season.
 Millions of travellers eagerly wait for the exact moment when they can start booking tickets to spend Christmas with their family at a reasonable price – and before anyone else does.

 So why do most rail operators wait so late to open Winter sales (usually 2-3 months in advance) while tickets can usually be booked up to 6 months in advance during the rest of the year?

 One may argue that creating a special event on a single day (such as a Black Friday for Transport), as opposed to opening sales on a rolling 6-months period, is a strong plus from a marketing point of view: